dotnet/docs/.github/ISSUE_TEMPLATE.md

 ## Issues with Existing Topics

-If the issue is a simple typo or similar correction, just submit it PR.
+If the issue is a simple typo or similar correction, just submit a PR.
 Otherwise, let us know what's wrong or what we should improve.
 Include a link to the topic.